concept-not-found/component-model-polyfill/README.md

 ### Project goals

-The intention of this project learn and understand how Module linking works.
+The intention of this project learn and understand how Componenet model works.
 We value correctness and clear error messages over performance.